JSeam2/Clubby/README.md

 # Overview
 1. `clubby` contains the Django web application.
 This is meant to be hosted on Google's Appengine.
 This backend is designed to interface with Actions for Google Assistant

+1. `nginx` contains the dockerized nginx server required to host the application outside of Google's Appengine.

 # Challenges Faced While Building This
 1. Google cloud can be quite abstrust at times especially with Google actions which is needed for building voice interface with Google.